 - We pay for housing whether we live on or off base.
-On base they just take it directly from the service member’s paycheck.
+On base they just take the rent directly from the service member’s paycheck.

 - Yep, it sure is simple moving to a new state every two or three years.
 You should try it!

 6. “Did you marry him for his money?”